Cussa/fvtt-boilerplate-initializator/README.md

 - Renames all the files that have the `boilerplate` in the name
 - Changes all files' content using the patterns mentioned above
 - Deletes this file

+# Changelog

+## v1.1.0
+- ✨ Handles if the repository already contains README, LICENSE and CHANGELOG

+## v1.0.0
+- 🎉 Begin the project!